noPerfection/service/RESEARCH.md

 > **Todo**
 >
-> Utilize the things to make SDS Framework easier what kind of apps and
+> Utilize the things to make noPerfection Framework easier what kind of apps and
 > What kind of architecture they will have.

 > **Todo**
 >
-> Try to run each example with SDS Framework, it must be faster.
+> Try to run each example with noPerfection Framework, it must be faster.

-The volume 3, *The Performance of Open Source Applications* is needed during the SDS optimization for production ready use.
+The volume 3, *The Performance of Open Source Applications* is needed during the noPerfection optimization for production ready use.

 ## Software design by Example
 The best way to learn design is by example.